kubeshop/tracetest/docs/docs/concepts/variable-sets.md

             token: "${env:API_TOKEN}"
 ```

-Both `env:URL` and `env:API_TOKEN` would be replaced by the variables defined in the chosen environment where the test will run.
-So, if the chosen environment was `dev.env`, its values would be replaced by `https://app-dev.com` and `dev-key`, respectively.
+Both `env:URL` and `env:API_TOKEN` would be replaced by the variables defined in the chosen variable set where the test will run.
+So, if the chosen variable set was `dev.env`, its values would be replaced by `https://app-dev.com` and `dev-key`, respectively.